emidombek/darkwood/docs/README.md

     3. .fa-play: The play icon used in pop-up elements is initially hidden.
     4. #playText: This element, likely a text label for the play icon, is initially hidden.

    - The CSS file also defines animations via Keyframes for fade-in and glowing effects on elements.
-Resources for the Keyframes animations will be listed below.
+Resources for the Keyframes animations will be listed in the resources section of this readme.

    </details>